ucdavisdatalab/Intro-to-Desktop-GIS-with-QGIS/README.md

 1. Seismic Hazard Zones
 1. City of San Francisco Boundary (shoreline)

 You can download all of this data from this [Box Folder Online](https://ucdavis.box.com/s/cnlz6ejmje4qgf7z80h7ygbwydc65kkm).
+Use the *Download* button in the upper right corner of the screen to download a zipped file containing all of the workshop data (sometimes you'll need to dismiss a message at the top of the screen before you can see the download button).
+Unzip the file to a location on your computer that you can find later.

 # Start QGIS & Open a New Project
 Start QGIS in the way you typically open any program on your particular computer's operating system.
 It's normal that it may take a minute to open.